by Hitman 44077, partially adapted from Crisis on Infinite Earths #12 by Marv Wolfman and George Pérez

 The Pirate continued to yell as if in fear.
 “But save me now!
 Save me now!”

-The punch sent the Psycho-Pirate flying into the arms of Captain Atom and the Ray, who realized that the Pirate had been driven hopelessly insane by his fear.
+The punch sent the Psycho-Pirate flying into the arms of Captain Atom and the Ray, who realized that the villain had been driven hopelessly insane by his fear.
 Even though the Pirate had manipulated them both earlier during the Crisis, they felt pity for him.
-“Kid Flash, stop!” the Ray of Earth-X said.
-“Leave the Psycho-Pirate alone.”
+“Kid Flash, stop!” said the Ray of Earth-X. “Leave the Psycho-Pirate alone.”

 “The Ray’s right.
 The poor man’s been driven insane!”
 Captain Atom replied.